-Bioprocesses, Cell and Gene Therapy, Discovery and Research Tools, Life Science, Omics
+Bioprocesses, Cell and Gene Therapy, Diagnostics, Discovery and Research Tools, Life Science, Omics

 DnaNudge approached TTP to create the world’s first device to encourage healthier food and drink buying behaviour based on genetic phenotyping.
 TTP’s challenge was to develop the instrumentation and consumables required to support rapid, in-store DNA extraction and analysis.

 TTP designed a device capable of identifying multiple genetic traits from an individual’s DNA within just one hour.
 This solution was fully compatible with the Cloud and wearable accessories.

 DnaNudge launched the world’s first DNA-based device promoting healthier nutritional choices at their flagship Covent Garden store in November 2019.